ldecaro/cdk-fargate-bg/README.md

 - Destroy the stacks:

 ```
-#Remove all stacks including CodeDeployBootstrap
-npx cdk destroy "**"  # Includes the microservice deployments by the pipeline
+npx cdk destroy "**"  #Includes the microservice deployments by the pipeline
 ```
 If, for some reason, the destroy fails, just wait for it to finish and try again.